eliana-pino/tidy/Balthisar Tidy Help Project/README.md

 for example, any mention of the Sparkle Update Framework for versions that appear in the App Store.

-It's important to use the included `build_help` script when getting ready for deployment, as it will ensure that `.plists` and `.strings` are properly set and will create the correct folder hierarchy.

-Execute `build_help` without any parameters to see the currently supported builds.
+`middleman build` will build the “pro” target by default.
+Because middleman won't accept CLI parameters, we have to pass targets to it in an environment variable, e.g.,

+`HBTARGET=pro middleman build`

+Current valid targets are
+ - web
+ - app
+ - pro

 Editing the Title Page / Landing Page
 -------------------------------------
-Note that the standard Apple Help Book “title page” content should only be edited in `_title_page.erb`, and if you want to set the page title, you should modify `layouts/layout-title_page.erb`.
+Note that the standard Apple Help Book “title page” content should only be edited in `_title_page.md.erb`, and if you want to set the page title, you should modify `layouts/layout-apple_main.erb`.
 Apple Help requires that the main title page be and XHTML file, while the remaining files are HTML 4.0.1 (this the purpose of having two layout files).

-Additionally, by modifying only `_title_page.erb`, the build system can properly manage the name of the file for the title page (it just makes a duplicate of `_title_page.html.erb`, which includes `_title_page.erb` as a partial.
-This allows you to execute `middleman build` during development without having to run the whole of `build_help` all the time.
+Additionally, by modifying only `_title_page.html.md.erb`, the build system can properly manage the name of the file for the title page (it just makes a duplicate of `_title_page.html.md.erb`).

 Dependencies
 ------------
-Middleman itself should work without any external dependencies, i.e., after installing the Ruby Gem, everything should "just work."
-However the build script uses Nokogiri to manipulate the plists in order to allow the script to run on non-Mac platforms where PlistBuddy is not available.
-A simple `(sudo) gem install nokogiri` should work on any platform.
+Executing `bundle install` from the project directory should take care of any dependencies.

 Front Matter Content